Excerpt: Storm Damages

 But Gabriel Storm remains.

 While I call the facilities team to let them know the room is temporarily vacant so they can clear the detritus from the meeting—dirty cups, plates and trash—I notice his fiddling with the coffee machine.
-Since it’s my job to make our guest feel at home, I approach him and demonstrate how the single-serve brewer works.
+Since it’s my job to make our guests feel at home, I approach him and demonstrate how the single-serve brewer works.

 “Thank you.
 Elizabeth.”
 Eyes narrowed, he peers at me over the coffee mug’s rim.